Model-Driven-Discovery-Workshop/iclr2023/call.md

----
-layout: page
-title: A new Call
----
 # Call for Papers

 This workshop responds to a growing need for broad, boundary-spanning collaborations between ML and non-ML disciplines.
 To this end, submissions this workshop will seed the development of such a community by bringing experts together around data and mechanistic models describing the infection process of two widespread viruses impacting two different systems of the human body (COVID-19 and Human Papillomavirus).